 Participation in research:

-By compiling the results of completed research into a thesis and presenting the results of their efforts to the members of the Student Research and Honors Committee, students may graduate with thesis honors — a designation noted on the diploma.
+By compiling the results of completed research into a thesis and presenting the results of their efforts to the members of the Student Research & Honors Committee, students may graduate with thesis honors — a designation noted on the diploma.

 In a research-intensive laboratory, funding priority is given to graduate research students in that department’s degree program.
 Funding for PhD students usually has a higher priority than funding for MS or DDS students.
 Research support for non-PhD students, however, sometimes can be arranged with funds from government-, foundation-, or industry-sponsored research grants.